 Franks-to-Yeboah TD seals National’s 27-24 Senior Bowl win

-Franks, a graduate transfer from Florida, set up the all-Southeastern Conference Western Division scoring connection with a 29-yard completion to Louisville’s Dez Fitzpatrick.
-Fitzpatrick had six catches for 90 yards in the showcase game for senior and graduate NFL prospects.
+Franks, a graduate transfer from Florida, set up the all-SEC West scoring connection with a 29-yard completion to Louisville’s Dez Fitzpatrick.
+Fitzpatrick had six catches for 90 yards in the showcase game for senior and graduate NFL prospects, earning offensive player of the game honors.

+Mond was the MVP with a huge third quarter when he passed for 141 of his 173 yards and a pair of touchdowns after a slow start.

+“It was a great feeling whether it was a simple drop back or making an insane play,” the former Aggies standout said.
+“Everything was kind of rolling my way.
+Obviously, kind of shaky at the beginning but it definitely shows a lot of poise to be able to bounce back.”

-Jamie Newman then completed a 10-yard touchdown pass to Trevon Grimes with 49 seconds left for the American team.
+Jamie Newman completed a 10-yard touchdown pass to Trevon Grimes with 49 seconds left for the American team after Franks and Yeboah made it a two-score game.
 The former Wake Forest quarterback, who transferred to Georgia but opted out before the season, set it up with a 35-yard completion to Bowling Green tight end Quintin Morris.

-Jamie Newman then completed a 10-yard touchdown pass to Trevon Grimes with 49 seconds left for the American team.
-The former Wake Forest quarterback, who transferred to Georgia but opted out before the season, set it up with a 35-yard completion to Bowling Green tight end Quintin Morris.

-Mond was the game Most Valuable Player.
-Fitzpatrick was the offensive player of the game and Tulane defensive lineman Cam Sample was the defensive player of the game.
+Tulane defensive lineman Cam Sample was the defensive player of the game.
+Sample had seven tackles and a share of a sack in a game blending players from Group of Five, small college and Power Five teams.

+“We don’t play the Alabama’s or Ohio State’s every week but we’re always hungry,” he said.

 The game was played for the first time at South Alabama’s new Hancock Whitney Stadium, with Miami Dolphins coach Brian Flores leading the National team and Carolina’s Matt Rhule coaching the American team.
 It also switched from the traditional North versus South format.